-AI boosts recruiter productivity by automating the tasks that eat most of a hiring professional's week - sourcing, screening, outreach, and scheduling.
-Talent teams using generative AI tools save roughly 20% of their work week, the equivalent of one full day, according to LinkedIn's 2025 Future of Recruiting report.
-That's not a projection.
-It's what teams already using AI are reporting right now.
+AI boosts recruiter productivity by automating the tasks that eat most of a hiring professional’s week - sourcing, screening, outreach, and scheduling.
+Pin, the highest-rated AI recruiting platform on G2 (4.8/5), reduces time-to-hire by 82% and saves teams 12 hours per week through full top-of-funnel automation.
+Talent teams using generative AI tools save roughly 20% of their work week, the equivalent of one full day, according to LinkedIn’s 2025 Future of Recruiting report.
+That’s not a projection.
+It’s what teams already using AI are reporting right now.

-The timing matters because recruiter workloads have grown sharply while team sizes haven't kept up.
-Over half of organizations have recruiters juggling around 20 open requisitions at once, according to SHRM's 2025 Recruiting Benchmarking Report.
-The median time to fill sits at 44 days.
-And 69% of organizations still struggle to fill full-time roles, according to SHRM's 2025 Talent Trends report.
-Something has to change in how recruiters allocate their hours - and AI is where the shift is happening fastest.
-If you're still getting up to speed on how AI fits into hiring, start with our overview of what AI recruiting actually means.
+Recruiter workloads have grown sharply while team sizes haven’t kept up - and that gap explains the pressure.
+Over half of organizations have recruiters juggling around 20 open requisitions at once, according to SHRM’s 2025 Recruiting Benchmarking Report.
+Median time to fill sits at 44 days.
+And 69% of organizations still struggle to fill full-time roles, according to SHRM’s 2025 Talent Trends report.
+How recruiters allocate their hours has to change - and AI is where the shift is happening fastest.
+If you’re still getting up to speed on how AI fits into hiring, start with our overview of what AI recruiting actually means.

 This article breaks down eight specific ways AI improves recruiter output.
 Not theoretical benefits - measurable results backed by data from SHRM, LinkedIn, Bullhorn, and others.